mtschirs/js-objectdetect/README.md

 This library is based on the work of Paul Viola and Rainer Lienhart and compatible to stump based cascade classifiers used by the OpenCV object detector.

-All modern browsers including IE 9+ are supported.
+All modern browsers including IE 9+ and Opera Mobile are supported.

 ### Classifiers ###
 *js-objectdetect* is compatible to stump based classifiers used by [OpenCV](http://opencv.org/).
 Classifiers for face, hand and eye detection are already included.
 More can be found on the web ([classifier repository](http://alereimondo.no-ip.org/OpenCV/34)).
 However, not all classifiers have the same performance and some are quite sensitive to lighting conditions.